gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 ### Tensorboard Visualizations

-There's basically **2 things you want to monitor** during your training (not counting console output - it's redundant if you use tensorboard)
+There's basically **2 things you want to monitor** during your training (not counting console output; redundant if you use t-board)

 #### Monitor your loss/statistics curves